 Attached on the following pages are DEP's Workplans and Budget Narratives submitted to the U.S. Environmental Protection Agency (EPA) as part of DEP's application for the EPA's 2019 & 2020 State Clean Diesel Program (DERA).
 The attached Workplan and Budget Narrative corresponds to the fiscal year funding that is being used to partially fund the project(s) submitted for reimbursement under this funding request.
-The FY2019 application was submitted to EPA in June 2019 and was approved by EPA.
-A No Cost Time Extension was recently granted, extending PA's 2019-2020 DERA project period to September 30, 2023.
+The FY2020 supplemental application was submitted to EPA in July 2020 and was approved by EPA.
+An initial No Cost Time Extension (NCTE) was granted to DEP, extending PA's 2019-2020 DERA project period to September 30, 2023.
+After experiencing continued delays with program launches and award approvals, EPA granted DEP an additional NCTE, which extended the project period to September 30, 2024.